pkrukowski1/HINT/README.md

 ## Environment
 Use <code>environment.yml</code> file to create a conda environment with necessary libraries: <code>conda env create -f environment.yml</code>.
 The [hypnettorch](https://github.com/chrhenning/hypnettorch) package is essential to easily create hypernetworks in [PyTorch](https://pytorch.org/).
+Our implementaion is based on the [hypermask](https://github.com/gmum/HyperMask) repository.

 ## Datasets
 For the experiments and ablation study, we use 6 publicly available datasets: